 The pocket sprung mattress contains hundreds of individual springs, each sewn into its own pocket of fabric.

-The advantage of this is that the springs within a pocket sprung mattress operate independently of one another, respond to your weight, shape, movement and sleeping position and providing effective weight distribution, which is especially good for front sleepers as it helps keep your spine in alignment by ensuring your head and the rest of your body are in line.
+The advantage of this is that the springs within a pocket sprung mattress operate independently of one another, respond to your weight, shape, movement and sleeping position and providing effective weight distribution, which means it is the best mattress for stomach sleepers as it helps keep your spine in alignment by ensuring your head and the rest of your body are in line.

 The ability of the individual springs to adjust to the contours of your body can help to provide relief for back and joint pain and also offers stability for front sleepers by providing a firm even surface.

-Why is a pocket sprung mattress good for front sleepers?
+Why is a pocket sprung mattress best for stomach sleepers?

 - Pocket sprung mattresses provide even distribution of weight, relieving pressure points, ideal for front sleepers

 - Responsive to movement and shape